 Thanks to SD-WAN, 4G and 5G services are finally coming into their own.
 Some drivers for WWAN and SD-WAN include the following:

-- create carrier diversity;
+- creating carrier diversity;

 In situations where WWAN isn't the only form of connectivity, SD-WAN enables policy-based control of how to use the WWAN service.
 In situations where only WWAN exists, SD-WAN can balance traffic across multiple providers, move traffic from an overloaded service to a less loaded one and perform traffic conditioning to improve quality of service.